RembrandtOrSomething/osuTunes/README.md

 do whatever the fk you want with this code, it's not mine to begin with. (made using gemini, fkin' copilot and chatgpt, the unholy trinity)

-i suggest using v1.5.0 if you already had osu!droid. if not, v2.1.0 is good for those who want their songs to come from the osu! website.
+i suggest using v1.5.0 if you already had osu!droid. if not, v2.1.0 is good for those who want their songs to come from the osu! website as well.

 fk you rian, you made me spend 12 hours making ts.